 San Francisco Mission (5 - 14 years)

 Located in the heart of the Mission District of San Francisco, this Italianate, wood-frame building was designed by Charles Devlin and built originally as a church in 1888.
 Starting in 1895, it also served as a school.
-Since 2019, this building has been occupied by La Scuola and now houses our K-8 students.

 Big plans are in the works for this location in the upcoming years.
 The Mission campus will be transformed into the ideal international school of the future – the first and only of its kind in the United States - which will occupy some of the current school yard space.
 This building will be the main entrance to our campus and will house our food atelier, dining room, art, music, and makers ateliers.